AhmedHassan-DA/Excel_Data_Job_Market_Analysis/1_Analysis/README.md

 ---

+**Summary**

+This project explores the 2023 data science job market to uncover trends in skill demand, regional salary variations, and high-value competencies.
+Using Excel tools like Power Query, PivotTables, DAX, and Power Pivot, the analysis identifies a strong correlation between specialized technical skills (e.g., Python, SQL, AWS) and higher median salaries, particularly for roles like Senior Data Engineer and Data Scientist.
+Key findings reveal a 23% salary premium for roles requiring 5+ skills, significant geographic pay gaps (U.S. roles outperform international peers by 40%), and shifting industry priorities toward cloud technologies.
+The insights guide professionals in skill development and employers in compensation benchmarking.
+Dataset and analysis files are available on GitHub.

+---

 **Research Objectives**
 1. Is there a correlation between the number of skills listed in job postings and salary levels?
 2. How do salaries for data-related roles vary across geographic regions?